 Pay attention to detail - read all course information carefully!

 Print a copy of the course syllabus.
 Make a special note of all assignments and due dates.
 Pay careful attention to submission requirements, like which dropbox to use for submission.
-Login to ANGEL frequently to check course announcements and email.
+Login to Canvas frequently to check course communications.

 Demonstrate strong self-motivation.